tibor309/edge/README.md

 # 🌊 Microsoft Edge Stable
-This is the [stable edition][msedge] of the edge bowser.
+This is the [stable edition][msedge] of the edge browser.
 This version is updated every month.

 ## Setup
 To use this edition of the browser, change the docker image tag to `latest` or `stable`.
 For setup options, check the [main repo][main].